DanHodgson12/Sumerata-Designs/README.md

 # Acknowledgements

 - My family, for their valuable opinions and unconditional support.
-- My mentor Marcel, for his encouraging feedback and patience during my learning journey.
+- My mentor, Marcel, for his encouraging feedback and patience during my learning journey.
 - Code Institute, for its wonderful learning platform and supportive community.

 [Back to top &#8682;](#table-of-contents)